Our Partners have shown confidence and support in what we do and have contributed enormously to our success.

 FORO is an independent fundraising organisation that was incorporated in 2007 in the United States of America as a 501(c) (3) not for profit organisation.

-The support they provide KHC is extremely important to the services we provide our clients.
+The support they provide KHC is extremely important.
 FORO support includes: Psycho Social Support to children with cancer; Human Resources; and Vocational Education skills support through payment of tuition and scholastic materials for clients and young mothers.

 Open Society Institute – Switzerland